erlerobot/erle_gitbook_networking/linux_network_devices/linux_interfaces.md

 This is the local loopback interface.
 It is used for testing purposes, as well as a couple of network applications.
-It works like a closed circuit in that any datagram written to it will immediately be returned to the host's networking layer.
+It works like a closed circuit in that any datagram written to it will immediately be returned to the host's networking layer.In other words,the loopback network device is an interface network always represents the virtual device itself regardless of the IP address that you may have assigned.
+Your IP is 127.0.0.1.
 There's always one loopback device present in the kernel, and there's little sense in having more.

 ####eth0, eth1, &